-- (a) as a service station; or - (b) for the sale of fuel by retail into a vehicle for use by the vehicle. - funeral parlour means premises used- - (a) to prepare and store bodies for burial or cremation; - (b) to conduct funeral services. - garden centre means premises used for the propagation, rearing and sale of plants, and the storage and sale of products associated with horticulture and gardens. - holiday accommodation means 2 or more dwellings on one lot used to provide short term accommodation for persons other than the owner of the lot. - holiday house means a single dwelling on one lot used to provide short-term accommodation but does not include a bed and breakfast. - home business means a dwelling or land around a dwelling used by an occupier of the dwelling to carry out a business, service or profession if the carrying out of the business, service or profession- - (a) does not involve employing more than 2 people who are not members of the occupier's household; and - (b) will not cause injury to or adversely affect the amenity of the neighbourhood; and - (c) does not occupy an area greater than 50 m; and - (d) does not involve the retail sale, display or hire of any goods unless the sale, display or hire is done only by means of the Internet; and - (e) does not result in traffic difficulties as a result of the inadequacy of parking or an increase in traffic volumes in the neighbourhood; and - (f) does not involve the presence, use or calling of a vehicle more than 4.5 tonnes tare weight; and - (g) does not involve the use of an essential service that is greater than the use normally required in the zone in which the dwelling is located.
+- (a) as a service station; or - (b) for the sale of fuel by retail into a vehicle for use by the vehicle.

+- (a) to prepare and store bodies for burial or cremation; - (b) to conduct funeral services.

+holiday accommodation means 2 or more dwellings on one lot used to provide short term accommodation for persons other than the owner of the lot.

+holiday house means a single dwelling on one lot used to provide short-term accommodation but does not include a bed and breakfast.

+home business means a dwelling or land around a dwelling used by an occupier of the dwelling to carry out a business, service or profession if the carrying out of the business, service or profession -

+- (a) does not involve employing more than 2 people who are not members of the occupier's household; and - (b) will not cause injury to or adversely affect the amenity of the neighbourhood; and - (c) does not occupy an area greater than 50 m; and - (d) does not involve the retail sale, display or hire of any goods unless the sale, display or hire is done only by means of the Internet; and - (e) does not result in traffic difficulties as a result of the inadequacy of parking or an increase in traffic volumes in the neighbourhood; and - (f) does not involve the presence, use or calling of a vehicle more than 4.5 tonnes tare weight; and - (g) does not involve the use of an essential service that is greater than the use normally required in the zone in which the dwelling is located.

-home occupation means a dwelling or land around a dwelling used by an occupier of the dwelling to carry out an occupation if the carrying out of the occupation-
+home occupation means a dwelling or land around a dwelling used by an occupier of the dwelling to carry out an occupation if the carrying out of the occupation -

-- (a) does not involve employing a person who is not a member of the occupier's household; and - (b) will not cause injury to or adversely affect the amenity of the neighbourhood; and - (c) does not occupy an area greater than 20 m; and - (d) does not involve the display on the premises of a sign with an area exceeding $0.2 \text{ m}^2$ ; and - (e) does not involve the retail sale, display or hire of any goods unless the sale, display or hire is done only by means of the Internet; and - (f) does not- - (i) require a greater number of parking spaces than normally required for a single dwelling; or - (ii) result in an increase in traffic volume in the neighbourhood.
+- (a) does not involve employing a person who is not a member of the occupier's household; and - (b) will not cause injury to or adversely affect the amenity of the neighbourhood; and - (c) does not occupy an area greater than 20 m; and - (d) does not involve the display on the premises of a sign with an area exceeding 0.2 m; and - (e) does not involve the retail sale, display or hire of any goods unless the sale, display or hire is done only by means of the Internet; and - (f) does not - - (i) require a greater number of parking spaces than normally required for a single dwelling; or - (ii) result in an increase in traffic volume in the neighbourhood.